MicheleCotrufo/pyThorlabsAPT/README.md

 ## Usage via the low-level driver

-`pyThorlabsAPT` can be used to control a device from the CLI or from your Python script
+`pyThorlabsAPT` can be used to control a device from the command line or from your Python script.

-### Examples
+### Example

 ```python
 from pyThorlabsAPT.driver import pyThorlabsAPT